ORMIRcommunity/templates/ORMIR_readme_template.md

   - *As a link to a separate website (see example [here_tbd]())*
   - *As a combination of the above*

 ---
+## How to contribute
+- Install as a developer [add link]
+- Make your changes.
+If you want to coordinate the development with the main mainteners, write to xxx@yyy.com
+- Commit your changes
+- Send a pull request

+---
 ## API documentation